-Guidelines for Telecommuting
+Guidelines for Remote Work

-- Telecommuting should be approved only after careful consideration of an employee's responsibilities and performance.
-Staff members who are offered the option of telecommuting must be highly motivated, self-directed, and able to work independently. - Staff members may request to telecommute no more than one day per week as their standard schedule. - Staff members who telecommute must be accessible during a standard set of work hours via telephone, email, instant messenger, and other appropriate methods of communication, and they must have continuous access to appropriate equipment required to perform their duties (e.g. a computer). - Staff members who telecommute and their supervisors must be especially cognizant of University policies and guidelines on maintaining the confidentiality of information. - Staff members who work from home are responsible for ensuring that they have appropriate equipment and space to carry out their responsibilities.
-Staff members may not request to have specialized equipment purchased for them for the sole purpose of facilitating a telecommuting request.
-The University will not be responsible for home operating or maintenance costs associated with telecommuting. - Telecommuting may not be used as a substitute for obtaining appropriate child or family care. - Staff members who receive approval from their supervisor to telecommute must sign a Telecommuting Agreement before the arrangement can begin.
+- Remote work arrangements should be approved only after careful consideration of an employee's responsibilities and performance.
+Staff members who are offered the option of working remotely must be highly motivated, self-directed, and able to work independently. - Staff members who work remotely must be accessible during a standard set of work hours via telephone, email, instant messenger, and other appropriate methods of communication, and they must have continuous access to appropriate equipment required to perform their duties (e.g. a computer). - Staff members who work remotely and their supervisors must be especially cognizant of University policies and guidelines on maintaining the confidentiality of information. - Staff members who work from home are responsible for ensuring that they have appropriate equipment and space to carry out their responsibilities.
+Staff members may not request to have specialized equipment purchased for them for the sole purpose of facilitating a remote work request.
+The University will not be responsible for home operating or maintenance costs associated with working remotely. - Remote work arrangements may not be used as a substitute for obtaining appropriate child or family care. - Staff members who receive approval from their supervisor to work remotely must sign a Remote Work Agreement before the arrangement can begin.